Out and About: Spending Christmas and New Year in Copenhagen and Denmark

 If you do find yourself bored and wanting to do something outside, some tourist attractions do remain open during the holidays like Tivoli ( take note that Tivoli is closed on the 24 December), Copenhagen Zoo (closes at 14:00 on the 24 December), a walk around the Copenhagen waterfront can prove to be very relaxing without its usual hustle bustle disturbing the serenity of a well-lit crisp Christmas evening.

-In general if your are trying to find something that is open, google the name of the city and jule og nytårs åbent 2022 and see what comes up.
+In general, if you are trying to find something that is open, google the name of the city and jule og nytårs åbent 2025 and see what comes up.

 The article continues below.